-World-famous Port wine and wine lodges, churches covered in azulejos, lovely and lively UNESCO World Heritage Ribeira District, spectacular viewpoints, delicious local cuisine, picturesque winding streets, and colorful squares… Porto has it all and even more.
-And all of that makes this city one of the most visited destinations in Portugal, even for one day trip!
-It’s also a part of Camino Portugues, one of the spiritual routes leading to Santiago de Compostela in Spain.
-Which of course makes Porto even more popular.
-Would it even be possible to see all of that during one day in Porto?
+World-famous Port wine and wine lodges, churches covered in azulejos, lively UNESCO World Heritage Ribeira District, spectacular viewpoints, tasty local cuisine, picturesque winding streets, and peaceful gardens… Porto has it all and even more.
+All that makes it one of the most visited destinations in Portugal.
+Let’s dive in and discover great things to do during a day trip to Porto, Portugal.
+Vamos!

-In this post, we’ll show you our exact route across Porto, step by step.
-We’ll pass through all city’s main significant landmarks.
-We’ll also include places we had on the bucket list but didn’t have more energy left to see them.
-Feel free to follow this guide with the best things to do in one day in Porto, and modify it to your needs.
-At the end of the post, you’ll also find a Porto map with all the spots.
-There is information about great places to stay and eat too!
+In this post, we’ll show you our exact one-day route across Porto, step by step.
+We’ll pass through all the city’s significant landmarks.
+We’ll also include places we wanted to see but didn’t have the energy left to do that.
+Feel free to follow this guide and modify it to your needs and interests.
+At the end of the post, you’ll also find a Porto map with all the spots marked and recommended places to eat and stay.

 Note.
 For some reason, many bloggers consider Porto a hidden gem and an underrated place.
 Why?
 We have no idea!
-Just know that Porto is one of the most popular tourist destinations in Europe with thousands of tourists visiting it every month.
+You should know that Porto is one of the most popular tourist destinations in Europe with thousands of visitors every month.
 It’s busy, it’s crowded, and it’s loud.
 It’s just the complete opposite of a hidden gem.

 This website uses affiliate links thanks to which we may earn a commission for purchases you made at no additional cost to you.
 If you like the content, consider using those links to support us.
 Thank you!

-Porto is definitely most known for Port wine, one of Portugal’s most famous exports, which actually is named after the city.
-With dozens of wine lodges, it’s definitely a mecca for wine lovers.
-Besides that, the city is also known for its charming and vibrant Old Town, lots of churches covered in blue and white azulejos, and delicious local cuisine.
+Porto is best known for Port wine, one of Portugal’s most famous exports, which obviously is named after the city.
+With dozens of wine lodges, it’s a mecca for wine lovers.
+Besides that, the city is also known for its charming and vibrant old town, lots of churches covered in blue and white azulejos, and tasty local cuisine.

-Many adore Porto, and some don’t like it too much.
+Many love Porto, and some don’t like it very much.
 But is it worth visiting?
 Yes, even just to form your own opinion.
-There are many attractions and things to do in Porto, and chances are high that everybody will find something great for himself.
+There are many attractions and things to do in Porto, and chances are high that you will find something great for yourself.

-One day in Porto is sufficient to see all the main city landmarks and get quite a good feel of what Porto is all about.
-But it’s definitely not enough to see all that the city has to offer.
-So if you want to experience the city better, at a slower pace, and also go beyond the touristy things we recommend spending about 3-7 days in Porto.
+Yes, one day in Porto is enough to see all the main city landmarks and get quite a good feel of what this city is all about.
+But if you want to experience it better, discover all it has to offer at a slower pace and go beyond the touristy things, we recommend spending at least 3 days in Porto.

 Yes, Porto is a walkable city and the best way to discover all its charms is on foot.
-Its historical center is fairly small and all main landmarks are within a walking distance from each other.
-Bear in mind that Porto is a very hilly city and you’ll be going up and down, up and down… However, if you want to visit some of the places that lie outside the historic center you would need to use Porto’s public transport – metro, buses, or trams.
+Its historical center is fairly small and all main landmarks are within walking distance from each other.
+But bear in mind that Porto is a hilly city and you’ll be going up and down, up and down… However, if you want to visit some places outside the historic center you would need to use Porto’s public transport – metro, buses, or trams.

-Before visiting Porto Old Town… Things to do in Vila Nova de Gaia, Portugal
+Before visiting Porto old town… Things to do in Vila Nova de Gaia

 Vila Nova de Gaia, or just Gaia, is a city located just across Porto, on the other bank of the Douro River.
-So why are we starting our one-day trip in Porto in a totally different city?
-Because we thought it would be great to start a day with the most iconic views over Porto, which happen to be best watched from many places in Gaia.
-And also because we left our car in the parking lot that is located there.
-Let’s take a look at the best things to do in Vila Nova de Gaia, Portugal.
+But why are we starting our day trip to Porto in a different city?
+Because it’s a place that features the most iconic views over Porto!
+Let’s take a quick look at things to do in Gaia.

 Admiring Porto